ktenman/portfolio/README.md

 Key points:

-- All tables include `id`, `created_at`, and `updated_at` fields for tracking creation and modifications.
+- All tables include `id,` `created_at,` and `updated_at` fields for tracking creation and modifications.
-- `Instrument` table stores information about financial instruments.
+- The `Instrument` table stores information about financial instruments.
-- `PortfolioTransaction` table records buy and sell transactions, linked to instruments.
+- `PortfolioTransaction` table records buy and sell transactions linked to instruments.
-- `DailyPrice` table stores daily price data for instruments, including the data provider.
+- The `DailyPrice` table stores daily price data for instruments, including the data provider.
-- `PortfolioDailySummary` table keeps track of daily portfolio performance metrics.
+- The `PortfolioDailySummary` table keeps track of daily portfolio performance metrics.
-- `JobExecution` table logs the execution of scheduled jobs, including their status and duration.
+- The `JobExecution` table logs the execution of scheduled jobs, including their status and duration.

 Relationships:

-- `PortfolioTransaction` and `DailyPrice` have a many-to-one relationship with `Instrument`.
+- `PortfolioTransaction` and `DailyPrice` have a many-to-one relationship with `Instrument.`
 - `PortfolioDailySummary` is independent but calculated based on transactions and prices.
-- `JobExecution` is independent and used for monitoring and auditing system jobs.
+- `JobExecution` is independent and used to monitor and audit system jobs.

 ## Deployment